INIT-SGGW/HackArena2.0-MonoTanks-Go/README.md

 }
 ```

-The `Agent` struct in `agent/agent.go` implements the agent's behavior in the game.
-The `OnJoiningLobby` function is called when the agent is created, the `NextMove` function is called every game tick to determine the agent's next move, and the `OnGameEnded` function is called when the game ends to provide the final game state.
+The `Bot` struct in `bot/bot.go` implements the bot's behavior in the game.
+The `OnJoiningLobby` function is called when the bot is created, the `NextMove` function is called every game tick to determine the bot's next move, and the `OnGameEnded` function is called when the game ends to provide the final game state.

-`NextMove` returns an `AgentResponse` struct from `packet/packets/agent_response/agent_response.go`, which can be one of the following:
+`NextMove` returns an `BotResponse` struct from `packet/packets/bot_response/bot_response.go`, which can be one of the following:

 - `Movement`: Move the tank forward or backward.
 The `Direction` field is set to "forward" for forward movement and "backward" for backward movement.
 - `Rotation`: Rotate the tank body and/or turret.
 Both `TankRotation` and `TurretRotation` fields use the following values: